| Lift And Support Points |

 General information Towing If the vehicle needs to be towed, call a professional towing service.
 Never tow vehicle with just a rope or chain.

-Schematic diagrams Connector and Terminal function Repair procedures Removal When removing with a flat-tip screwdriver or remover, wrap protective tape around the tools to prevent damage to components.
+Repair procedures Inspection When prying with a flat-tip screwdriver or use a prying trim tool, wrap it with protective tape, and apply protective tape around the related parts, to prevent damage.